Mark Freedland

-Mark Freedland is professor of employment law at the University of Oxford and a fellow and tutor of St John's College.
+Mark Freedland is emeritus professor of employment law at the University of Oxford and emeritus fellow and tutor of St John's College.

 On 1 October 2005, he commenced a special Leverhulme Major Research Fellowship in which he is working towards a re-framing of the law of personal work contracts in the context of European law and the contemporary labour market.
 Freedland is also a published academic author.